filecoin-project/rust-fil-proofs/README.md

     | debug!        	| 5          	| A debug message, useful for debugging but too verbose to be turned on normally.                                                                                                                 |
     | trace!        	| 6          	| A message that will be printed a lot, useful for debugging program flow and will probably impact performance.                                                                                   |

+-
+  `FIL_PROOFS_LOG_FILE`

+    Default: `/dev/stdout`

+    Options: `/dev/stdout`, `/dev/stderr`, any filename

+    This is used to redirect the log output.
+If a filename is specified the output is redirected to that file.
+The log output is appended to the file.
+In case the file doesn't exist, it is created.
+If the file cannot be opened it falls back to the default and prints the output to stdout.

 ## Memory Leak Detection

 To run the leak detector against the FFI-exposed portion of libfilecoin_proofs,